echolabsdev/prism-docs/custom-drivers.md

 }
 ```

-3. In the `generateText` method, you'll need to:
+3. In the `text` method, you'll need to:
-   - Convert the `GenerateTextRequest` into a format your provider understands
+   - Convert the `TextRequest` into a format your provider understands
    - Send the request to your provider
    - Parse the response
    - Return a `DriverResponse` object with the results